 6. Support the Entire Sales and Marketing Ecosystem With Content

 When it comes to content marketing, we think of content that has been created for the prospects or the end clients.
 Content marketing can have immense impact on B2B Sales if it’s done for just for the external customers but the internal customers as well.
 Progressive companies consider every member of the sales value chain as an internal customer.
 These internal customers help the company achieve its collective sales number.
 These members can be the agency, affiliate partners, value added resellers, inside sales or field sales team, account management team, customer services and of course the marketing team.
 It is commonly seen that all these members do not have similar levels of product or service knowledge.
 They are not equally updated about new offerings or the latest upgrades.
 Similarly, not all the members of the ecosystem understand the company value proposition or the rationale behind the service lines.
 Most members are not aware of the details of competitive products or services being offered by the key competitors.
 When a prospect engages with different members during the sales cycle, he gets varying descriptions of the same products or services.
 This happens primarily because of the lack of internal communication.
 And this gap in communication happens primarily due to siloed content distribution and overall flawed content strategy.
-A Content Marketing Service is therefore required to ensure that targeted content is created for specific channel partners and the content is distributed timely across the channel.
+A Content Marketing Service is therefore required to ensure that targeted content is created for specific channel partners and distributed across the channel on time.

 Use Content Marketing Metrics to Increase B2B Sales